-A vested right shall be deemed established with respect to any property upon the valid approval, or conditional approval, of a site-specific development plan or a phased development plan, following notice and hearing by the Board of Adjustment.
+A vested right shall be deemed established with respect to any property upon the valid approval, or conditional approval, of a site-specific development plan or a phased development plan.
 Such vested right shall confer upon the landowner the right to undertake and complete the development and use of said property under the terms and conditions of the site-specific development plan or the phased development plan including any amendments thereto.
-The Board may approve a site-specific development plan or a phased development plan upon such terms and conditions as may reasonably be necessary to protect the public health, safety, and welfare.
-Such conditional approval shall result in a vested right, although failure to abide by such terms and conditions will result in a forfeiture of vested rights.
-The Board of Adjustment shall not require a landowner to waive his vested rights as a condition of developmental approval.
-A site-specific development plan or a phased development plan shall be deemed approved upon the effective date of the Board's action.
 A right, which has been vested, shall remain vested for a period of two years, or for the period of time to complete the project as specified in the phased development plan.